-My son Sasha Heller, a newspaper designer and journalist, has lived in Denver, Colorado since August 2018.
-Sasha and I are standing in front of Chris Lanter’s smoker eyeing delicious briskets to be sliced up in his Home Team BBQ restaurant in Aspen, Colorado.
+My son Sasha Heller, a newspaper designer and journalist, lived in Denver, Colorado from August 2018 to January 2022.
+Sasha and I are pictured standing in front of Chris Lanter’s smoker eyeing delicious briskets to be sliced up in his Home Team BBQ restaurant in Aspen, Colorado.
 We’ll explain why.

 I visited Sasha Aug.
 6 – 10, 2019 to spend time together.
-My son had not had a chance to see much of his new state since moving there from Austin, Texas, so we headed to Aspen Aug.
+My son hadn’t a chance to see much of his new state since moving there from Austin, Texas, so we headed to Aspen Aug.
 8 – 10 for some fun and sightseeing.

 I first visited Aspen in 1972 with Sasha’s mom when it was a small hippie enclave where Jack Nicholson and four girl-friends were known to hang out.
 My impression was of a modest mountain village of small wooden buildings, some frankly a bit dilapidated.

 I returned thirty years later in 2002 with my friend Steve Shine who was living in Breckinridge at the time and found a hugely expanded and opulent city of serious affluence.
 Seventeen years later I was again returning to an even larger and richer city of 7,400 that my son marveled about supporting two daily newspapers.